Telecine: Telecine judder

 The 2:3 pulldown telecine process creates a slight error in the video signal compared to the original film frames that can be seen in the 2:3 pulldown diagram above.
-This is one reason why films viewed on typical NTSC home equipment may not appear as smooth as when viewed in a cinema and PAL home equipment.
+This is one reason why films viewed on typical NTSC home equipment may not appear as smooth as when viewed in a cinema and on PAL home equipment.
 The effect is particularly apparent in scenes that feature slow, steady camera movements.
 These appear slightly jerky when viewed in material that has been through the telecine process.
 The phenomenon is commonly referred to as telecine judder.
 Reversing the 2:3 pulldown telecine is discussed below.

 PAL material in which 2:3 (Euro) pulldown has been applied suffers from a similar lack of smoothness, though this effect is not usually called telecine judder.
 Effectively, every 12th film frame is displayed for the duration of three PAL fields (60 milliseconds), whereas the other 11 frames are each displayed for the duration of two PAL fields (40 milliseconds).
 This causes a slight hiccup in the video about twice a second.